14th November, 2024

 You may, particularly for higher-risk environments, need to consider specific factors that must be managed for young people, including exposure to radiation, noise and vibration, toxic substances, or extreme temperatures.

-But don't treat all young workers the same.
-People mature at different rates.
-And for one young person, this may be their first experience of a workplace, but another may have worked before.
 When assessing risk to a young person, consider if they have any additional needs, and what their level of maturity and understanding is.
 This will help you to decide what steps to put in place to keep them safe.

 The control measures to ensure young persons are kept safe might include:

 For example, it may not be safe for a young person to work alone.
 Their lack of experience and awareness could put them in harm's way.
-They won't have anyone there to help and guide them, and check they are following the correct procedures.
-And they might not know when to reach out for help.
+They won't have anyone there to help and guide them or check they are following the correct procedures.

 Some of your work might involve age restrictions, like operating certain equipment and machinery.
 Or work involving radiation or harmful toxic substances where exposure levels need to stay within legal limits.

-But, in many cases, young people are not at any greater risks from hazards in the workplace than adults.
-And you will probably have most of the necessary control in place already, within your current risk assessment and management processes.
-With young workers, you might just need to be extra thorough in making them aware of the dangers, and experience will come with time.
+But, in many cases, young people are not at any greater risk from hazards in the workplace than adults.
+And you will probably have most of the necessary controls in place already, within your current risk assessment and management processes.

 Check out the young persons risk assessment template to get started keeping young workers safe.